We may earn money or products from the companies mentioned in this post.

 Our temporary hiatus from traveling

 I will admit that Winter 2015 was torture for me, a soon-to-be Dad.
 I love to ski… no really… I love to ski!
 If I could live in a ski town, I would.
 (I still have 30 years to convince Melissa that Jackson, Wyoming is a wonderful place to retire.)
 Anyways, I took the season off from skiing.
-Melissa was 8 months pregnant in January 2015, and in February we had Avery.
+Melissa was 8 months pregnant in January 2015, and in February we had our daughter.

 Our first time to travel with a baby